Clinically Reviewed by Brandy Chalmers, M.A., LPC, NCC

 - Having multiples

-Because it can be difficult to separate typical pregnancy-related worry from an anxiety disorder that requires professional intervention, anxiety in pregnancy is often underdiagnosed.
-If you believe you are experiencing an anxiety disorder while pregnant, it is important for you to advocate for the help you need.
+Because it can be difficult to separate typical perinatal-related worry from an anxiety disorder that requires professional intervention, anxiety in the perinatal period is often underdiagnosed.
+If you believe you are experiencing an anxiety disorder while pregnant or in postpartum, it is important for you to advocate for the help you need.

-There are simple changes you can make to your daily life to help reduce the symptoms of your anxiety during pregnancy:
+There are changes you can make to your daily life to help reduce the symptoms of your anxiety during the perinatal period:

 - Eating well.
 When we are stressed we tend to crave sweets and carbs, which in turn cause spikes in our blood sugar, which can lead to mood swings and emotional instability.
 Focusing on balanced nutrition, including frequent servings of protein, and avoiding junk food (even if that’s what you’re craving), can help keep your blood sugar levels stable, and also help keep your mood stable.
 Try not to go too long between meals to avoid a blood sugar crash.

 - Avoiding caffeine.
-One to two small cups of coffee a day is generally acceptable during pregnancy, but if you find you are struggling with anxiety try cutting out caffeine completely.
+One to two small cups of coffee a day is generally acceptable during the perinatal period, but if you find you are struggling with anxiety try cutting out caffeine completely.
 Caffeine can exacerbate symptoms of anxiety by making you feel jittery and restlessness, and can interfere with sleep.